 The suitability for employment of a person with a criminal record will vary, depending on the nature of the job and the details and circumstances of any convictions.
 Deciding on the relevance of convictions to specific posts is not an exact science.
 An assessment of an applicant's skills, experience and conviction circumstances should be weighed against the risk assessment criteria for the job.
-The HR Business Partner/Associate HR Business Partner, Recruiting Manager, Resourcing Team Leader and Staff Immigration and Compliance Manager where relevant must identify what risks might be involved and what precautions put in place in order to provide satisfactory safeguards, if possible.
+The HR Business Partner/ Associate HR Business Partner, Hiring Manager and Staff Immigration and Compliance Manager where relevant must identify what risks might be involved and what precautions put in place in order to provide satisfactory safeguards, if possible.

 To facilitate this process, an applicant's criminal record should be assessed in relation to the tasks they will be required to perform and the circumstances in which the work is to be carried out.
-The following are recommended for consideration:
+The following are recommended for consideration (and can be used as a checklist):

-Does the post involve one-to-one contact with children or other vulnerable groups as employees, customers and clients?
+- does the post involve one-to-one contact with children or other vulnerable groups as employees, customers and clients? - what level of supervision will the post holder receive?

-- What level of supervision will the post holder receive? - Does the post involve any direct responsibility for finance or items of value? - Does the post involve direct contact with the public? - Will the nature of the job present any opportunities for the post holder to re-offend in the place of work?
+- does the post involve any direct responsibility for finance or items of value? - does the post involve direct contact with the public? - will the nature of the job present any opportunities for the post holder to re-offend in the place of work?